T

 Destination-specific money tips

-• Credit cards are widely accepted, but carry some cash for smaller vendors and street food stalls.
+• Credit cards are widely accepted, but always carry some cash for smaller vendors, street food, and tips.

 Plan the rest of your San Juan trip